Diamondbacks vs. Reds Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Spencer Steer and others are listed when the Arizona Diamondbacks host the Cincinnati Reds at Chase Field on Thursday at 9:40 PM ET.
+Spencer Steer and Corbin Carroll are among the players with prop bets available when the Cincinnati Reds and the Arizona Diamondbacks play at Chase Field on Friday (at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!